ml-archive/SerpentPerformanceComparison/README.md

 Marshal	   | 0.528 sec | 0.096 sec
 Codable	   | 1.233 sec<sup>1</sup> | 0.204 sec<sup>1</sup>

-<sup>1</sup> The measurements for Codable were last run using Xcode 9 beta 1.
+<sup>1</sup> The measurements for Codable were last made using Xcode 9 beta 1.

 *The tests were last run locally on device on 8 March 2017.
 Here's the [full output](testsOutput.log)*